Tender sliced beef in a savory rich sauce. This easy Instant Pot Beef Broccoli recipe beats Chinese takeout any day of the week.

 How to Make Broccoli Beef in the Instant Pot

-Can you Make Beef Broccoli on the Stove top
+Broccoli Beef on the Stove Top

 In a large skillet (or stir fry pan), heat olive oil and garlic together over medium high heat.
 Add sliced beef and cook for several minutes until browned on both sides.
 Remove beef to a plate.